Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Numerical studies

-To illustrate the prediction performance, Figure \ref{fig:PoissonValidation} shows the FEM solution (left) at the test input point, $x^{\rm test}=-0.25$, the \texttt{mcGP} posterior mean (middle), and the \texttt{mcGP} posterior standard deviation (right).
-From visual comparison, the \texttt{mcGP} posterior mean accurately captures the spatial structure of the FEM solution.
-The prediction uncertainty can be quantified by the posterior standard deviation, where the most uncertain predictions are located in the nodes of cluster $k=1$, which is expected provided that the variation of the outputs are most dynamic with large magnitude in this cluster.
+To illustrate the prediction performance, Figure \ref{fig:PoissonValidation} shows the FEM solution (left) at the test input point, $x^{\rm test}=-0.25$, the \texttt{mcGP} posterior predictive mean (middle), and the \texttt{mcGP} posterior predictive standard deviation (right).
+From visual comparison, the \texttt{mcGP} posterior predictive mean accurately captures the spatial structure of the FEM solution.
+The prediction uncertainty can be quantified by the posterior predictive standard deviation, where the most uncertain predictions are located in the nodes of cluster $k=1$, which is expected provided that the variation of the outputs are most dynamic with large magnitude in this cluster.

 We further examine the prediction and computation performance on 201 test input points equally spaced in $[-1,1]$ with various mesh size settings, which are 0.4, 0.2, 0.1, 0.05, and 0.025.
 The results are presented in Figure \ref{fig:poissoncomparison}.
 From the left two panels, it appears that \texttt{uGP} and \texttt{pcaGP} perform worse than the other two in terms of prediction accuracy (both RMSE and CRPS).
 While there is no significant difference between \texttt{iGP} and \texttt{mcGP} in the predictive scores, it can be seen that \texttt{mcGP} generally yields lower RMSEs than other methods.
 The right two panels present the computational cost.
 It is of no surprise that the proposed method requires more fitting time due to the complications of a mixture model; however, as indicated in Section \ref{secParameter}, the third panel (from the left) shows that the computational cost for fitting \texttt{mcGP} is linear with respect to $N$, which is reasonably tractable in practice.
 Besides, in the context of emulation, the computation for predictions is more of interest, for which it can be seen that the proposed method (and its competitors) can predict much faster than conducting a real FEM simulation.
+It is important to note that while in Figure 7, \texttt{iGP} demonstrates comparable prediction accuracy, in the problems presented in Sections \ref{sec:cylinder} and \ref{sec:blade}, it performs less accurately compared to \texttt{uGP} and \texttt{mcGP}.
+On the other hand, \texttt{mcGP} generally exhibits better prediction accuracy than \texttt{iGP} and \texttt{uGP}.